separateurCreated with Sketch.

 There were a ton.

-There’s a book that is a great preview of the Exercises called Stretched for Greater Glory that sorta says it all in the title.
+There’s a book that is a great preview of the Exercises called Stretched for Greater Glory that sort of says it all in the title.
 There is no such thing as a “comfort zone” during the Exercises.
 If you let Him, He leads you to confront everything you wouldn’t otherwise.
 Because He wants nothing holding you back from living in the freedom that is the true Christian life.
 When you’re done, you realize you’re only beginning.
 And beginning again every minute of every hour of every day, to be truly His in the world.

 You said in your initial note to your readers that you would dedicate all your time to prayer.
 Didn't that start to get boring?

 I’m the first person to let the world and my self-centeredness distract me from prayer.
 But, goodness, when I go to Him in prayer, I can’t imagine it ever being boring.
 Even when the Devil’s on the prowl or God’s training me to love more in dryness, the Creator of the universe is in communication with you; you’re giving Him just a little of your time.
-I can’t imagine the word “boring” every applying.
+I can’t imagine the word “boring” ever applying.

 Reentry was harder than entry.
 Ignatius is all about the Word and encounter, as Pope Francis might put it.
-So you’re praying with Scripture and in many ways the world—and in a particular way your life and God’s hand in it—is being revealed to you on a whole different level than you’ve been aware.
+So you’re praying with Scripture and in many ways the world — and in a particular way your life and God’s hand in it — is being revealed to you on a whole different level than you’ve been aware.

 What are some of the effects you noticed this experience having on you?